ekernf01/HEART_choosing_stat_methods/course content/1_computing_intro/1_computing_intro.md

         print(example_dict)
         print(example_dict["float"])

 - To re-use your code easily, define a function.
+This is a way to plan out operations on an arbitrary input -- in this case, a list of numbers.
+You can plan them out without knowing the length of the list or its contents.
+Then you can easily run them later on any list.

         def compute_standard_deviation(some_numbers):
             sum = 0